 Royalty return periods

 Your royalty obligations are determined on a periodic basis, either quarterly or annually.
-You are required to lodge returns to meet these obligations, which you can do using OSR Online.
+You are required to lodge returns to meet these obligations, which you can do using QRO Online.

-If you are not yet set up in OSR Online, see how to create an OSR Online account.
+If you are not yet set up in QRO Online, see how to create an account.
 After you have created your personal account and linked it to your entity, you can log in to find your lodgement requirements under the Obligations tab.

 Mining authority holders